creatissimo/otto-market-api/docs/Api/ProductsV2Api.md

 productsV2GetCategoryGroups($page, $limit): \OpenAPI\Client\Model\CategoryGroupsProductsV2
 ```

+Read product categories

-Read the product categories and associated attributes of the OTTO market place.
+Returns product categories and associated attributes of the OTTO market place.
 The total number of results could be limited by specifying query parameters.
 Generally the resulting product categories values will be paginated.
 The default page length is 100 product categories per response, the page size limit is 2000.
 The links specified in the result can be used to page through the total result space.

 ### Example